rabbitmq/omq/README.md

 1. When publishing, you can specify application properties.
 If multiple values are provided, one of them is used for each message
    (so you get a mix of messages with different values).
 For example, `--amqp-app-property key=foo,bar,baz` will publish some messages with `key=foo`, some with `key=bar` and some with `key=baz` (in roughly equal proportions).
-2. When consuming, you can apply a filter, for example, `--amqp-app-property-filter key=$p:ba` will tell RabbitMQ to only deliver messages where the `key` property starts with `ba` (`$p:` means that what follows is a prefix), so it'll return roughly 66% of the messages in the stream.
+2. When consuming, you can apply a filter, for example, `--amqp-app-property-filter key=&p:ba` will tell RabbitMQ to only deliver messages where the `key` property starts with `ba` (`&p:` means that what follows is a prefix), so it'll return roughly 66% of the messages in the stream.
 You can filter on properties (eg. `subject`) or application properties.

 Here's a full example, where we can see this in action: